camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 {{< img src="../img/homogeneous-cluster.png" title="Homogeneous Cluster" >}}

-In the *heterogeneous* case, this is not given, meaning that some process applications areonly  deployed to a part of the nodes.
+In the *heterogeneous* case, this is not given, meaning that some process applications are only  deployed to a part of the nodes.

 {{< img src="../img/heterogeneous-cluster.png" title="Heterogenous Cluster" >}}